-A call to the college is not sufficient to allow you admittance into a class beyond the 1 hour timeframe.
-In cases of emergency, documentation will be required and looked at on a case by case basis.
+A call to the college is not sufficient to allow you admittance into a class beyond the 1-hour timeframe.
+In cases of emergency, documentation will be required and looked at on a case-by-case basis.
 School rules always take priority, but students are to adhere to each Educator's classroom rules.
+Reminder that Overtime Charges apply.